 The majority of patients are satisfied with the treatment they receive from their dentist or dental care professional.
 However, sometimes things can go wrong which may give rise to patient dissatisfaction and the potential for a complaint to be made.
-A complaint can be defined as "any expression of dissatisfaction by a patient (or their representative) whether justified or not."
+The General Dental Council (GDC) define a complaint as, "an expression of dissatisfaction about an act, omission or decision of the provider, either spoken or written, and whether justified or not, which requires a response."
+1

 The role of dental care professionals is changing and evolving as the scope of practice enables us to take on extended duties, resulting in an increased contribution within the dental team.
 This is likely to have an increasing impact on the care the patient receives.
 With increased responsibility comes the potential risk of a direct complaint from the patient.
+The GDC state that, "people receiving dental care are much more willing to voice their opinions, offer feedback about their experience, or make a complaint about dental treatments and dental services."
+1

 It is therefore important that every team member is aware of the professional regulations regarding the handling of complaints, should one arise.2